SMC LGBTQ Wellness Survey

 The mission of the LGBTQ Commission is cultivating San Mateo County as a welcoming and safe environment where its lesbian, gay, bisexual, transgender, and queer community members can thrive.
 The LGBTQ Commission envisions San Mateo County leading in addressing its LGBTQ community’s diverse needs with dignity and respect by providing culturally competent services that are welcoming, respectful and responsive to the needs of the LGBTQ community.

-Although many of these recommendations have been addressed in the last 18 years, much work remains to be done.
-The LGBTQ Commission plans to recommend reforms that are informed by data, have measurable outcomes, and are lasting and sustainable.
+Although many of the recommendations from the 2001 survey have been addressed in the last 18 years, much work remains to be done.
+The LGBTQ Commission is currently working to recommend reforms that are informed by data, have measurable outcomes, and are lasting and sustainable.
 In order to inform our policy recommendations, the LGBTQ Commission designed and deployed an online needs assessment survey in 2018.
-This document summarizes the major findings of the survey.